Bartlebys/BartlebysCore/Documents/DataPoint.md

 By setting the *downloads* bunch size to `5` you allow to run download call operations by bunch of `5`.
 The call order will be preserved (with no guarantee of the result order)

-By default the bunchsize are set to `1` making Operation running sequentially if you use the `datapoint.session.executeLater` method.
+By default the bunchsize are set to `1` making Operation running sequentially.